 Hybrids, especially plug-in hybrids, work best in city driving.
 You can get as much as 24 kilometers on all-electric motor in one full battery charge.
 So if you think you have a lot of city driving to do and want it to be effortless, a hybrid is your best bet.
 Honda Vezel is famous for giving more than 20 km/l consistently.
 But long gone are the days of hybrid cars that were not as efficient on long routes as you were hoping for.
 Hybrids like the third generation Prius are very clever when it comes to managing both power units under the bonnet.
 So if you are looking for a hybrid, be assured you will get the best quality.

 The initial cost of buying a hybrid is always going to be high compared to a regular sedan/crossover of the same kind.
 It takes more to make a hybrid, so it’s a simple math.
-Indus Motor is selling a new off the shelf Toyota Prius 2015 for PKR 4.4 million.
+Indus Motor is selling a Toyota Prius for Rs9.2million.
+Meanwhile, IMC launched Corolla Cross in price range of Rs7.7 to Rs8.4million.
 That is a lot of money for a family car.
-But on the other hand, you can buy a used imported Prius for around PKR 3 to 3.5 million depending on package variant and condition of the car.
+But the fuel average is the biggest plus point of a hybrid vehicle.

 Another issue people have with hybrids is the fear of a faulty battery.
 When second generation Prius started to appear on the street of Pakistan, the first point people raised was about a dead battery.
 But soon after the used battery packs started to appear in the scrap markets around Pakistan.